mdagost/pugme-jupyter/README.md

 jupyter-nbextension install pugme-jupyter
 ```

-Go into a notebook and to the following (you only need to do this setup once):
+Go into a notebook and do the following (you only need to do this setup once):

 ```
 from notebook.services.config import ConfigManager